Buildings Sector (main)

 General Notes

-Except for the "envelope" component, energy use is tracked on a BTU basis and is modified by various policies, such as efficiency standards, accelerated retrofitting, and component electrification (similar to vehicle electrification in the Transportation sector).
-Envelope is handled as a multiplier that affects the energy use of the "heating" and "cooling and ventilation" components.
+Except for the "envelope" component, energy use is tracked on a BTU basis and is modified by various policies, such as efficiency standards, accelerated retrofitting, and component electrification.
+Envelope is used as a multiplier that affects the energy use of the "heating" and "cooling and ventilation" components.
 In the BAU case, this multiplier is 1.
-It can be improved via policies, in the same ways in which policies can reduce the energy use of energy-using components.
-After this process, the envelope number is multiplied by the "heating" and "cooling and ventilation" energy use figures to reduce their energy use, if there were any envelope improvements.
+It can be improved via policies to represent improvement in the thermal insulation of buildings.
+After this process, the envelope number is multiplied by the "heating" and "cooling and ventilation" energy use figures to reduce their energy use if there were any envelope improvements.
 Thus, improvements for "heating" and "cooling and ventilation" components in this model refer specifically to the mechanical systems providing these services, and improvements resulting from improved insulation, windows, doors, etc. are handled via the envelope component.
 Users should keep this in mind when setting policy levers for each component type.

 Estimating BAU New Components Energy Use